Get Help with Sleep Apnea from Denver Dentistry in Littleton, CO

 “Sleep disordered breathing in its various manifestations is arguably the number one health problem in the U.S., and probably in the world” – William C. Dement, the father of sleep medicine

 Obstructive Sleep Apnea is a medical disease.
-Sleep testing and oral appliance therapy are covered by most medical insurances.
-They are not covered by dental insurance.
-Being a dental office we are unable to process your insurance claims.
-It is the patient’s responsibility to seek reimbursement from his medical insurer.
-Our office will help you with the paperwork.
-The insurance company will require a copy of the polysomnogram reports, a letter of medical necessity from the referring physician, a copy of the dentist’s evaluation notes, with an explanation why CPAP cannot be utilized as well as codes and fees.
+Sleep testing and oral appliance therapy are covered by most medical insurances and not covered by dental insurance.
+For a stress-free experience, our office will bill your health insurance directly.
 Most of our patients are being reimbursed anywhere from 50-80% of the cost of the appliance therapy.